 Note that the import will fail if any issues are found during the upload of your file so double check you have filled in everything correctly.
 If all is good, you will receive a confirmation window that your file is ready to import.

-Navigate to Knowledge Base module > TAG MANAGER.
+Navigate to the Knowledge Base module → Tag Manager.
 Here you can create new tags and have an overview of all your existing tags.
 You can add new tags, rename existing tags, delete tags you no longer need, etc.

 The Tag Manager has bulk options as well.
-This could be useful so you don't have to delete each tag, one by one.
+This could be useful so you do not have to delete each tag, one by one.

 Additionally, the Tag Manager lets you search how many times and in where exactly a certain tag appears (which articles).

 As part of ongoing efforts to improve the Infobip Knowledge Base and feature implementations, we have added the option to share part of the content through a publicly accessible URL.